fabiopipitone/customizable_form/README.md

   - data type (string, number or boolean)
   - min/max size (characters for strings or lower/upper bounds for number)
   - mandatoriness of a field (optional or required)
-- Personalization the payload templates that will be used by the connector (some connectors require specific template)
+- Personalization of the payload templates that will be used by the connector (some connectors require specific template)
 - Fields and parameters checks, inhibiting the visualization saving, in order to prevent any possible mistake
 - Real time preview in edit mode
 - Submission timestamp usable in payload templates via the `__submission_timestamp__` variable